rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 would not be possible to describe the general properties of a section's node sequence (see: reduced sequence) independently of its sectioning node.

-That is, because the index of the first actual content node within the section's node sequence would then not be the same for all section types.
+That is because the index of the first actual content node within the section's node sequence would then not be the same for all section types.
 Which is, because a section's node sequence would then always begin with the section's sectioning node, which could then be followed by one or more intermediate data